carmine560/trading-assistant/README.md

     ('press_key', 'space'),          # Check the checkbox.
     ('press_key', 'tab, 2'),         # Focus on the 'Authenticate' button.
     ('press_key', 'enter'),          # Press the button.
-    # Wait for and locate the 'OK' button in the region and click it.
+    # Wait for and locate the 'OK' button in the region, then click it.
     ('click_widget', 'ok.png', '793, 450, 334, 120'),
     ('hide_window', '登録銘柄'),     # Hide the 'Watchlists' window.
     # Show the 'Chart' window.